-Two awards are presented annually at the Women Faculty Mentoring Program Reception for Newly Promoted & Tenured Women.
+These awards are presented annually at the Women Faculty Mentoring Program Reception for Newly Promoted & Tenured Women.

 The focus of this award is mentoring for women on the tenure track.
 A nomination may be submitted by a group of writers or a single writer.
 Nominations of mentors who have supported more than one woman faculty member are strongly encouraged.
-The most successful nominations have clearly articulated how a mentor’s efforts have had a positive impact in the life and career of the protégé(s).
+The most successful nominations clearly articulate how a mentor’s efforts have had a positive impact in the life and career of the protégé(s).